swaminathanj/DSA/Lectures.md

 ### What is it?

-A disjoint set is a collection items.
+A disjoint set is an unordered collection items without duplicates.

 ### Visualizing Disjoint-Set